envatic/vue3-web3modal/README.md

 View [Demo](https://vue3-web3modal.netlify.app/)
 The demo works, Connect your wallet to see it in action.

+# Quick Start;

-> See demo folder in repo to see how its setup!
+> See demo folder in repository to see how its setup!

 # Copied from uniswap;